andrewkiluk/Mach-Music-Player/README.md

 The music apps I've found for Android have either been buggy or have had bad interfaces, so my first attempt at an app is making a music player that I like.

+This project started from an example at http://www.androidhive.info/.

 Version 0.8.1:

 A few things have been fixed.
 The player looks better overall, with some color and icon changes, and the slider has been switched to one I like more.
 Album art retrieval is now working correctly.